wwwlicious/ServiceStack.Quartz/documentation/documentation/getting_started.md

 That's it.
 The job will now execute every minute while the apphost is running.

-## Defaults
+# Defaults

-### Jobs
+## Jobs

 By default, the plugin will scan all assemblies for implementations of Quartz.Net's `IJob` interface and register them with [ServiceStack's IoC container](http://docs.servicestack.net/ioc).

-Your `IJob` implementations will use the IoC container to resolve any contructor or property injection dependencies automatically.
+Your `IJob` implementations will use the IoC container to resolve any constructor or property injection dependencies automatically.

-### Configuration
+## Configuration

 By default, the plugin will use the standard Quartz.Net's configuration (if specified).

-### Lifecycle
+## Lifecycle

 By default, the scheduler is started after the the `AppHost` has initialised and shutdown when the `AppHost` is disposed.

-### Persistance
+## Persistence

-By default, there is no sheduler persistance for Jobs.
+By default, there is no scheduler persistence for Jobs.
 This can be configured using the standard Quartz.Net configuration options.